monishaselv/Githunt/README.md

 This is a React Native application that allows users to search for GitHub repositories, view details, and favorite repositories for later access.

 📌 Features

-🔍 Search for GitHub repositories
+.
+Search for GitHub repositories

-📌 Add repositories to favorites
+.
+Add repositories to favorites

-🌙 Dark mode support
+.
+Dark mode support

-📡 Pagination for repository listing

-⚠️ Displays an alert when offline
+.
+Displays an alert when offline

 🛠️ Installation